9 Ways To Get Over Unrequited Love

 No matter how strong your feelings may be, no one is obligated to return them.
 The person you fell in love with doesn’t owe you their love in return.

 If the roles were reversed, and someone was in love with you, would you appreciate it if they expected you to love them back, as though justice required it?

 How would you respond if you learned their “love” for you had turned to hatred simply because you had insulted them by not loving them back?

 Genuine love doesn’t see the other person as an unthinking object who must love you back simply because you feel love for them — as if your love for them has deprived them of the right to love anyone but you.

-5. Don’t think of unrequited love as an insult or as proof that you’re unlovable.
+5. Unrequited love in not proof that you’re unlovable.

 When someone doesn’t love you back or feel the same intensity of love for you, you only compound the pain by choosing to see it as a personal insult or as proof that you’re unworthy of having your love reciprocated.

 And again, real love — which is not self-centered but other-centered — doesn’t depend on how the other responds to that love.